rapid7/convection/docs/index.md

 - To print out a list of available cli options with their descriptions run `convection help`.

 ###### Print
-- To print out the cloud formation template for a specific stack run `convection print_template my-stack-name`.
+- To print out the cloud formation template for a specific stack run `convection print-template my-stack-name`.

 ###### Validate
 - To validate your stack is not missing a required resource run `convection validate my-stack-name`.